tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 Obviously, these figures are very provisional, and as noted at several points above, there are additional opportunities to reduce overhead.

+NOTE: We are using a shortened Finished message here.
+See
+{{specifying-a-specialization}} for notes on Finished size.
+However, the overhead is constant for all reasonable Finished sizes.]]

 ## ECDHE and Mutual Certificate-based Authentication